2019 - Dr. Victor S. Blanchette, MD

 University of Minnesota

 Dr. James White was nominated for the HTRS Lifetime Achievement Award for his contributions to the understanding of platelets.
 He is recognized worldwide as an icon in electron microscopy (EM) and its application to understanding disease.
 His use of electron microscopy has shed light on the ultrastructure of platelets.
 His work has uncovered the details of many platelet processes such as activation, aggregation, and secretion and contributed greatly to the understanding of several platelet disorders.
-As a prominent figure in hemostasis, he has published more than 700 manuscripts, been active in numerous organizations, and served on the editorial board of several journal.
+As a prominent figure in hemostasis, he published more than 700 manuscripts, been active in numerous organizations, and served on the editorial board of several journal.
 He received his medical degree from the University of Minnesota.
 After completing an internship at Detroit Receiving Hospital and service in the US Army at Ft.
 Mead, he completed training in Pediatrics at the University of Minnesota.
-He began his long journey with electron microscopy during his fellowship the University of Minnesota, where he has remained for the duration of his career.
-He is currently a Regents Emeritus Professor at the University of Minnesota in the departments of Pediatrics and Laboratory Medicine and Pathology.
+He began his long journey with electron microscopy during his fellowship the University of Minnesota, where he remained for the duration of his career.
+At the time of this award, Dr. White was a Regents Emeritus Professor at the University of Minnesota in the departments of Pediatrics and Laboratory Medicine and Pathology.
+He passed away on July 8, 2016 at the age of 86.

 Department of Medicine, McMaster University